pianobacki/sim-tutorial/simulation_tutorial_DB_LS.md

 Firstly we will set an easy design where `subj_n` subjects per `age` group (O or Y) respond to `item_n` items in each of two `condition`s (A or B).

 Your factors need to be specified separately for between-subject, between-item, and within-subject/item factors using `Dict` with the name of each factor as the keys and vectors with the names of the levels as values.

-<br/><br/>
+## 2.1 A simple example

-Define factors in a dict.
+First we have to define factors in a dict.

-Put between subject factors in a dict:
+We start with the between subject factors:
 ```@example Main
 subj_btwn = Dict("age" => ["O", "Y"])
 ```

 There are no between-item factors in this design so you can omit it or set it to nothing.
-Note if you have factors which are between subject and between item, put them in both dicts.
+Note that if you have factors which are between subject and between item, you need to put them in both dicts.
 ```@example Main
 item_btwn = nothing
 ```

-Put within-subject/item factors in a dict:
+Next, we put within-subject/item factors in a dict:
 ```@example Main
 both_win = Dict("condition" => ["A", "B"])
 ```